University Accident Review Committee

 - Those cases resulting from natural forces, from acts by other than human sources, from a deliberate act (e.g., vandalism), from a non-perceivable object, or while the vehicle is properly parked shall be classified as an incident and not considered an accident in the safety program.

 The committee hereby delegates to the Chair the authority to determine, in conjunction with advice from the Property & Liability Risk Management claims staff, whether a particular accident clearly falls into the category of being "Incident, Not-Preventable, or Preventable."
-Those accidents deemed to possibly fall into the "Preventable" category will be referred to the committee, which, after thoroughly reviewing each accident, will make recommendations to the AVP and Treasurer when, in the committee's judgment, some action is warranted.
-After reviewing the committee's report, the AVP and Treasurer will send the report to the appropriate Vice President or Dean for action, which may include, as appropriate, the disciplining of employees involved.
-The expectation is that serious consideration will be given to the committee's findings and recommendations, and that the AVP and Treasurer will be informed of the implementation of the committee's recommendations.
+Those accidents deemed to possibly fall into the "Preventable" category will be referred to the committee, which, after thoroughly reviewing each accident, will provide a report and any recommendations to the appropriate VP when the committee thinks some action is warranted.
+The expectation is that serious consideration will be given to the committee's findings and recommendations, and the appropriate VP will initiate whatever action he/she deems appropriate.

 The University Accident Review Committee will review compliance with reporting to the State Police (University Police on Grounds) immediately and with completing and submitting the Automobile Loss Notice within 24 hours of an accident to the Office of Property & Liability Risk Management.
-Failure to make reports as required or failure to cooperate with the Office of Property & Liability Risk Management's investigation, shall be reported to the AVP and Treasurer with its recommendations accordingly, and handled in accordance with the Standards of Conduct.
+Failure to make reports as required or failure to cooperate with the Office of Property & Liability Risk Management's investigation, shall be reported to the appropriate VP with its recommendations accordingly, and handled in accordance with the HR Employee Standards of Conduct.

 Accident Reporting to Police and Investigation Requirements